Golf Backswing: 3 Common Mistakes You Probably Make

 Okay, let’s have a quick review.

 There are three very common golf backswing mistakes that could be hurting your game.
+Opening the clubface, separating the elbows and poor body rotation can lead to really bad habits in the golf swing.
 With a little awareness and the right practice, you can reverse these errors.

-If you tend to work your arms away from your body instead of rotating your torso, practice swinging with the ball between your elbows, forcing you to keep your arms connected to your chest so you pivot your body instead.
+If you tend to work your arms away from your body instead of rotating your torso, practice swinging with the ball between your elbows.
+This forces you to keep your arms connected to your chest so you pivot your body instead.
+Early hip rotation along with the ball work will allow for a better, more connected pivot.

 All of these errors are challenging to detect through self-awareness alone.
-The drills I provided not only help you correct the mistakes you might be making, but they also give you instant feedback on your form.
+The drills I provided not only help you correct the mistakes you might be making.
+They also give you instant feedback on your form.
 If you lose the ball, you know your technique needs a tune-up.

 Just keep practicing until the correct movements become second nature.
-I promise you, you’ll see fewer slices and lower scores in no time.
+I promise you, you’ll see fewer slices, a more perfect golf swing and lower scores in no time.

 Thoughts?
 Questions?
 Comments?